Sleep Apnea Using The Vivos Method in San Diego, CA

 Vivos is a non-surgical treatment for sleep apnea that uses an oral appliance to help improve breathing during sleep.
 The Vivos device works by gently repositioning the jaw and tongue to create more space in the airway and reduce the likelihood of blockages.

-Some of the benefits of Vivos treatment for sleep apnea include:
+Some of the benefits of Vivos method for sleep apnea include:

 - Reduced Snoring: Snoring is a common symptom of sleep apnea, and the Vivos device can help reduce or eliminate snoring by opening up the airway.